Enjoying Solo Travel - Five Ways Traveling Alone Helps You Grow

 When traveling alone, you are responsible for your own safety.
 Share your accommodation address with someone, distribute valuables across different places, avoid walking alone at night, and note local emergency contacts.
 There is no need for excessive fear, but basic safety measures are essential.
 (Books on travel safety are also a useful reference)

-Solo travel is not loneliness - it is the choice of freedom.
+Solo travel is not loneliness; it is the choice of freedom.
 It builds self-efficacy, sharpens your senses, and lets you face yourself.
 This experience stays with you long after you return to daily life.
 Start with a nearby day trip and take that first step.
+Even just riding a train to a cafe in the next town on a weekend morning is a fine first step in solo travel.